dvicencio/plus1_frame_sequence_reader/README.md

 # defines 3 nucleotides length used in loop 2
     $gene = $ORFseq; # Specifies that the gene is equivalent to the ORF
 ```
-Example of the information extracted by Loop 1 from the genome file: gene name and length
+Example of the information extracted by Loop 1 from the genome file: gene name and length (a shorter genome file was used to exemplify the execution of the code)
 ![](loop1.gif)
 ## Loop 2
 For each ORF, list their nucleotides in sets of three reading the sequence from the start codon to the end of the ORF in codon steps